 Me: Go on.

-2. We’re kind of a conundrum because we have a love hate relationship with people.
+2. A kind of love-hate relationship with people.

-Our over-thinking and our apprehensive nature does not let us immediately trust in someone.
-In fact this makes us extremely selective of our friends.
+Their over-thinking and apprehensive nature does not let them immediately trust in someone.
+In fact, this makes them extremely selective of our friends.

-But once we have formed our circle, we keep it genuine and committed.
+But once they have formed a circle, They keep it genuine and committed.

-We have lots of acquaintances, but very few genuinely close people to share our personal weirdness with.
+People with outgoing personalities are mostly surrounded by very few genuinely close people to share their personal weirdness with.

-4. We still find it easy to talk and connect with people
+4. Easy to talk and connect with people

-We can be charming creatures and when we do choose to grace a party with our presence, we are the life of it.
+They can be charming creatures and choose to grace a party because they are the life of it.

-When we socialise we give the best of us.
-People then, are entirely unaware of our anxious core.
+While socializing they give the best.
+People then are entirely unaware of their anxious core.

 “What exactly did I say to the guy at the bar yesterday after I was drunk?”
 “Did I flirt too much?”
 “Was my lipstick matching with my dress?”
 “What’s my name?”
 “Where am I?”

-However trivial the thing might be, we will end up thinking about it.
+However trivial the thing might be, people with an anxious mind will end up thinking about it.